Jimbo16/codepath-prework/README.md

 Submitted by: **Jimmy Ocaya**

-**MyFirstApp** is an app that... changes the background color to a random color whenever the button is clicked[TODO]
+**MyFirstApp** is an app that... changes the background color to a random color whenever the button is clicked

 Time spent: **1.5** hours spent in total